 - Puffers: The brown whitespotted or guinea fowl puffer (Arothron meleagris) may eat aiptasia, but it grows to a very large size.
 Therefore the tobies or sharp-nosed species of the Canthigastrinae sub-family might be more suitable.

 - Shrimps: The "true" peppermint shrimp (Lysmata wurdemanni) is by far the top choice of aquarists for eating aiptasia anemones, but the trick with this one is making sure you get the right species.
 Although the camelback shrimp (Rhynchocienetes uritai) is very often misrepresented and sold as a true peppermint shrimp, it is the L. wurdemanni species that usually preys on aiptasia anemones, whereas the R. uritai will most likely ignore them.
 It should also be noted that the lysmata californica which is also called the peppermint shrimp, but is endemic to the west coast of North America, does not consume aiptasia (it also does not do well in an aquarium which is heated above 60 F).

 - Hermit crabs: Almost always reef safe, and beneficial algae eaters as well, in particular, one or two of the more common red-legged or white-spotted hermit crabs (Dardanus megistos) might do the trick.

-- Nudibranches: Berghia sea slugs are by far the most popular choice, because they are 100 percent safe and effective when used and cared for properly.
-These nudibranches solely eat aiptasia, and will die without them present, which means you have take steps to ensure their survival.
+- Nudibranches: Berghia sea slugs are by far the most popular choice because they are 100 percent safe and effective when used and cared for properly.
+These nudibranches solely eat aiptasia, and will die without them present, which means you have to take steps to ensure their survival.

 Hyposalinity and Other Remedies